Bruce Lee, Wing Tsun and Jeet Kune Do

 in Hong Kong from Grandmaster Ip Man

 in the late 1950’s.
-After studying Wing Tsun
+After Lee had been studying Wing Chun

-for about 5 years, Lee’s parents sent him to the Seattle, Washington to attend school.
+for about 5 years, his parents sent him to Seattle, Washington to attend school.

-After Lee arrived in the U.S., he began teaching a modified form of Wing Tsun which he
+After Lee arrived in the U.S., he began teaching a modified form of Wing Chun which he

-his original Wing Tsun by adding ideas from arts such as fencing, boxing and northern
+his original Wing Chun by adding ideas from arts such as fencing, boxing and Northern

 intercepting fist.”

-techniques and training methods are indeed actually Wing Tsun Kung Fu.
+techniques and training methods are indeed actually Wing Chun Kung Fu.
 Jeet Kune Do’s emphasis on

 economy of motion and simultaneous attack and defense, its use of the vertical fist for